nclarius/tile-gaps/README.md

 ### Compatibility

-For compatibility with [sticky window snapping](https://store.kde.org/p/1112552/) you can use [my fork](https://github.com/nclarius/sticky-window-snapping), which adds an option in the configuration to set the tile gap size between windows, and will properly retain the gap when resizing adjacent windows.
+For [sticky window snapping](https://store.kde.org/p/1112552/) to work with gaps, make sure you have the threshold in the SWS configuration set to at least the largest gap size.

 ## Small Print